QtCurve/qtcurve/Bugs.md

 11. QtQuickControl is a mess... *Need improvment on Qt5 side*
 12. Plasma Kickoff (in panel) scrollbar has transparent background...
     **Seems fixed with prepolishing.**
-13. KPartplugin window does not have styled background.
+13. KPartsplugin window does not have styled background.
+    *KParsPlugin messes arround with some widget properties and flags* *Also, different browsers seem to create plugin windows with* *different depth.*